plhsystems/stargate-mainboard-esp32/doc/architecture.md

 **Why**: Dual OTA partition scheme allows over-the-air firmware updates.
 1900K per partition accommodates the ~1.7MB firmware binary with room for growth.

+### ESP-IDF Version Compatibility

+**Tested Versions**:
+- ESP-IDF 5.3.1 ✓ (Recommended - fully tested)
+- ESP-IDF 5.5.x ⚠️ (Experimental - build tested but not runtime validated)

+**Migration from 4.x to 5.3+**:
+The main breaking changes are in MCPWM API and component management.
+All firmware components have been updated for 5.3 compatibility.
+Testing on newer versions (5.4, 5.5) shows successful compilation but requires runtime verification.

+**Component Dependencies**:
+- `espressif/led_strip`: Required by pablo-board and pinky-board
+  - Install: `idf.py add-dependency "espressif/led_strip"`
+  - Version: 3.0.2 or compatible
+  - Creates `idf_component.yml` in main component directory

 ---

 ## Memory Management